-When you have defined one or more integrations with repository providers, you can add projects to LGTM using either the main interface or the administration interface.
+When you have defined one or more integrations with repository providers, you can add projects to LGTM using the main interface, the administration interface, or the rest API.

 Adding a few projects

 Typically, any user of LGTM can add projects directly from their

 You can configure LGTM Enterprise to prevent users adding projects from their My projects page.